 After the cheese has melted ladle the bean sauce over the cheese filled tortillas.

-Then garnish your enfrijoladas with your favorite toppings such as chopped cilantro, parsley, diced onion, avocado, cheese, or sour cream!
+Then garnish your enfrijoladas de queso with your favorite toppings such as chopped cilantro, parsley, diced onion, avocado, cheese, or sour cream!

-This is an easy and inexpensive meal that the whole family will enjoy!
+Enfrijoladas de queso is an easy and inexpensive meal the whole family will enjoy!

 I hope you enjoy it as much as we do.
 I have to say it is one of my favorites!